QuantAMMProtocol/quantammsim/docs/source/tutorials/quantamm_pools.rst

 All of these strategies use pre-defined *estimators* to extract signals from price/oracle data.
 There are three core estimators:

-* ``calc_gradients``: Calculates the gradient of a price/oracle value with respect to time
+* :func:`~quantammsim.pools.G3M.quantamm.update_rule_estimators.estimators.calc_gradients`: Calculates the gradient of a price/oracle value with respect to time
-* ``calc_covariances``: Calculates the covariance of a price/oracle value with respect to time
+* :func:`~quantammsim.pools.G3M.quantamm.update_rule_estimators.estimators.calc_return_variances`: Calculates the covariance of a price orcale's return values with respect to time
-* ``calc_ewma``: Calculates the exponentially-weighted moving average of a price/oracle value with respect to time
+* :func:`~quantammsim.pools.G3M.quantamm.update_rule_estimators.estimators.calc_ewma_pair`: Calculates two exponentially-weighted moving averages of a price/oracle value with respect to time

 .. note::
    For the rest of this page, we will use the term "price" to refer to any oracle value, as all these estimators are used to calculate price-related signals, but non-price oracles can be used as well.